benchan911/tp/docs/UserGuide.md

 #### 4.4.2.
 View attendance list

-View the attendance list under a certain event.
+Views the attendance list under a certain event.
 Using this feautre, you will be able to generate a table to show attendance list.

 Command:  `attendance view`